Bluemotica/ESPHOME-birdhouse/README.md

 Default setup:

+fast video for setup: https://github.com/Bluemotica/ESPHOME-birdhouse/blob/main/setup.mp4

-1) Download the birdhouse-camera. code
+1) Download the birdhouse-camera.yaml code and open the ESPHOME dashboard.
+2) pass the code into the editor: https://github.com/Bluemotica/ESPHOME-birdhouse/blob/main/setup.gif

 2) open the file and alter the WIFI connection with your own user&password
 3) Use or disable MQTT integration
 4) Upload the code to the ESP32 chip.